When IBM SmartCloud

 Administration Panel Account Settings to specify the SMTP host name to perform the routing.
 The SmartCloud Notes

 service performs virus scanning and spam filtering on the outbound messages, and then routes them to your designated SMTP host server.
 Your SMTP host routes the messages to the Internet.
-Also, as of August 2012, an administrator can prevent automatic forwarding of email to external addresses You can prevent users from automatically forwarding email to external addresses using mail rules.
+Also, an administrator can prevent automatic forwarding of email to external addresses You can prevent users from automatically forwarding email to external addresses using mail rules.
 When users create a mail rule that includes the send copy to action, any addresses in domains that are not owned by your company are ignored.
-Users can still forward email to any address manually.
+Users can still forward email to any address manually

 - Prevent automatic forwarding by your users of email to external addresses.

-Parent topic: Controlling messages in IBM SmartCloud Notes
+Parent topic: Lesson 2: Administering IBM SmartCloud Notes

-Next topic: Exercise 2.19: Administrator controlled white-black lists for inbound mail messages
+Next topic: Exercise 2.14: Administrator controlled allow-block lists for inbound mail messages

 |External Internet Domain||An Internet domain that the SmartCloud Notes service has not verified as owned by your company.|